nbonbon/vuejs_fcc/README.md

 ## Part 3
 - Newer versions of bcrypt don't require promisifying using bluebird
 - beforeSave is called before beforeCreate and beforeUpdate which was causing redundant and duplicated hashing of the password and failing to be able to login
+- Vuex = state management pattern / library for larger Vue applications that enabled components to talk to each other
+  - Pinia is a more modern / recommended approach now